 Medical staff treat a coronavirus patient in their isolation room on the Intensive Care Unit on January 4, 2022.
 REUTERS/Shannon Stapleton

-The number of people hospitalized with a coronavirus infection in San Diego County increased by two to 438, according to data released by the state Saturday.
+The number of people hospitalized with a coronavirus infection in San Diego County increased by seven to 308, according to the latest state data out Saturday.

-San Diego County’s case rate per 100,000 residents 12 years of age and older is 54.35 for people fully vaccinated and boosted, 32.53 for fully vaccinated people and 93.86 for not fully vaccinated San Diegans.
+San Diego County’s case rate per 100,000 residents 12 years of age and older is 42.01 for people fully vaccinated and boosted, 25.06 for fully vaccinated people and 88.53 for San Diegans who are not fully vaccinated.

-The county does not report COVID data on weekends.
+The county only reports COVID data on Mondays and Thursdays.